The Death of Superman (film): Plot

-In the aftermath, a state funeral is held for Superman and the Kents welcome Lois into their family.
-Sometime later, Jimmy brings Lois back to Superman's memorial' where his coffin is empty.
-As the world watches, a figure resembling Superman flies away.
+In the aftermath, a state funeral is held for Superman, and Luthor speaks at the funeral on behalf of the Justice League.
+The Kent family welcomes Lois in their shared love for Superman.
+Luthor tries to gain possession of Doomsday's body and Superman's Kryptonian rocket ship before they are sent to S.T.A.R.
+Labs, but the latter flies out of a government facility on its own.
+Sometime later, Jimmy brings Lois back to Superman's memorial, where his coffin is empty.
+As Lois watches alongside a recording Jimmy, a figure resembling Superman flies away.

-In a series of mid-and post-credits scenes, a clone of Superman survives numerous failed experiments from LexCorp, Dr. Irons is seen forging his own Superman suit from steel, Superman’s rocket buries itself in the North Pole, resulting in the creation of the Fortress of Solitude, and a Superman-like cyborg is seen flying in space.
+Meanwhile, a clone of Superman survives numerous failed experiments from LexCorp, Irons forges his own Superman suit from steel, Superman's rocket buries itself in the North Pole, resulting in the creation of the Fortress of Solitude, and a Superman-like cyborg flies to Earth.

 Voice cast

-Mera, Alfred Pennyworth, Damian Wayne, Hawkman, Kate Kane and others appear in non-speaking cameos during Superman's funeral.
+Mera, Alfred Pennyworth, Damian Wayne, Hawkman, Kate Kane, and others appear in non-speaking cameos during Superman's funeral.

 Production

-The Death of Superman is the 32nd installment in the DC Universe Animated Original Movies line, the 11th film in the DC Animated Movie Universe, and is based on the 1992—1993 DC comic book storyline of the same name.
-The story had previously been adapted in the 2007 film Superman: Doomsday.
-However, Superman: Doomsday greatly altered and condensed the story to fit it within a 75-minute runtime, including the events associated with the return of Superman and that sequel-based comic.
-The Death of Superman was written to be much more faithful to the original story; according to DC's Tim Beedle, the film is "much less condensed and will include many of the fan-favorite moments from the story that were left out of Doomsday".
+The Death of Superman is the 32nd installment in the DC Universe Animated Original Movies line, the 11th film in the DC Animated Movie Universe, and is based on the 1992—93 DC comic book storyline of the same name.
+The story had previously been adapted in the 2007 film Superman: Doomsday, but the film greatly altered and condensed the story to fit it within a 75-minute runtime, including the events associated with the return of Superman and that sequel-based comic.
+The Death of Superman was written to be much more faithful to the original story; according to DC's Tim Beedle, the film is "much less condensed" and includes many of the fan-favorite moments from the story that were left out of Doomsday.
 The film is co-directed by Jake Castorena and produced by Warner Bros.
 Animation and DC Films.
 According to supervising producer James Tucker, a primary theme of the film is relationships and their impact on Superman's world.

 Release

-The Death of Superman had its premiere at the San Diego Comic-Con on July 20, 2018 and released in direct-to-video on August 7, distributed by Warner Bros.
+The Death of Superman had its premiere at San Diego Comic-Con on July 20, 2018 and was released in direct-to-video on August 7, distributed by Warner Bros.
 Home Entertainment on DVD, Blu-ray, and on digital distribution platforms on July 24.
 The film was also released in a limited theatrical release alongside Reign of the Supermen on January 13, 2019.
-The film has been re-released on home video, edited together with its sequel, on October 1, 2019 as The Death and Return of Superman.
+The film was re-released on home video, edited together with its sequel, on October 1, 2019, as The Death and Return of Superman.